KxSystems/docs/docs/ml/index.md

 The [Machine Learning Toolkit](toolkit/) is at the core of q centered machine learning functionality.
 This library contains functions that cover the following areas.

--  Pre-processing data prior to the application of machine learning algoithms.
 -  Accuracy metrics to test the performance of the models built.
+-  Pre-processing data prior to the application of machine learning algorithms.
 -  An implementation of the FRESH algorithm for feature extraction and selection on structured time series data.

 The library is available [here](https://github.com/KxSystems/ml).